TarequeMahmud/vox/README.md

 - 📝 **Title Prediction**
   Automatically generates a chat title based on the first message.

+- 🕒 **Temporary Chats**
+  Start quick, disposable chat sessions that are not saved to your account or database.
+Ideal for instant, private conversations without leaving a trace.

 - 🔍 **Search Messages**
   Enables users to search through chat history for specific keywords or phrases, leveraging PostgreSQL full-text search capabilities.